 The Nutrition Education and Outreach program explores the intersection of food preparation, nutrition and healthy lifestyles.
 The program runs in partnership with Dining Services and the Menus of Change University Research Collaborative (MCURC).
 The program also houses the IFNH Student Ambassadors who support peer-to-peer nutritional education across the university and into the community.

 The Institution for Food, Nutrition, and Health Student Ambassadors are an integral component of our mission of collective success, interdisciplinarity and community responsibility.
 Student Ambassadors will be called upon to represent the IFNH at various meetings and events, as well as communicate and market the IFNH to students, stakeholders at Rutgers University, and to the New Jersey community at large.
 Student Ambassadors will also play a role in assisting with business models of the Institute, such as Harvest.
-Those selected for the position of Student Ambassador are undergraduate students within the Nutritional Sciences Department at Rutgers University who have demonstrated professionalism and dedication to the fields of food, nutrition, and health.
+Those selected for the position of Student Ambassador are students at Rutgers University who have demonstrated professionalism and dedication to the interdisciplinary fields of food, nutrition, and health.
 Each ambassador brings their unique Rutgers student experience to the IFNH as it continues to expand and serve as a state, national and global model for change and success.